 - Leaders in community health agencies (American Red Cross, American Cancer Society, etc.)

-- Federal, state, county, or local government employees
+- Federal, state, county, and local government employees

 - Senior healthcare facility staff